Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/maintain-governance-index.md

 ```
 Example:

-Assume we only have 1,500 DOTs tokens in total.
+Assume we only have 1,500 SOLARs tokens in total.

-John  - 500 DOTs
+John  - 500 SOLARs
-Peter - 100 DOTs
+Peter - 100 SOLARs
-Lilly - 150 DOTs
+Lilly - 150 SOLARs
-JJ    - 150 DOTs
+JJ    - 150 SOLARs
-Ken   - 600 DOTs
+Ken   - 600 SOLARs

 John: Votes `Yes`for a 2 week lock period  => 500 * 1 = 500 Votes